araskay/query_writer_agent/README.md

-# query_writer
+# Query Writer Agent
-An agent to create and run queries on databases in natural language
+This repository contains an implementation of a ReAct agent to create and run queries on databases in natural language.

+## Main Features

+## The ReAct Concept

+## How to use the code